Top 10 Indoor Games for Dogs That Need Motivation

 All you’ll need are some blankets, towels or sheets (make sure that you don’t mind them being scratched up or chewed on.)
 Simply layer your blankets on top of each other and hide some toys or treats in between the layers.

-Show your dog that there are treats in between the layers – if they can’t seem to figure it out, try using fewer blankets or sheets to start.
+Show your dog that there are treats in between the layers, and demonstrate digging and nudging motions to retrieve them.
+If they can’t seem to figure it out, try using fewer blankets or sheets to start.
 You can continue to add more layers to add difficulty and keep your dog guessing.

 7. Hide and Seek